DA0-DA0/dao-dao-ui/packages/email/README.md

 Usage: ses [options]

 Options:
-  -c, --create <name>  create a new template
-  -u, --update <name>  update an existing template
-  -l, --list           list all templates
+  -s, --set <name>     create a new template or replace an existing one -l, --list           list all templates
   -d, --delete <name>  delete a template
   -h, --help           display help for command
 ```

-The name for `create` and `update` are the name of the file without the `.tsx`
+The name for `set` is the name of the file without the `.tsx` prefix in the
-prefix in the `emails/` folder.
-The name for `delete` is the name of the
+`emails/` folder.
+The name for `delete` is the name of the template in AWS SES,
-template in AWS SES, which is defined inside the template.
+which is defined inside the template.